Watch LIVE

 8 PM EST

-Pastor Tarrance King Jr
+Speakers: Pastor Keith White, Pastor Tarrance King Jr,

 WATCH LIVE